gpu/JOCL/README.md

     mvn clean install

-This will copy the native libraries into the target folder for the JARs, compile the Java libraries, run the unit tests, assemble the classes, sources and JavaDocs into JAR files, and finally place all libraries, together with the native libraries, into the `JOCL/target` directory.
+This will compile the Java libraries, run the unit tests, assemble the classes (together with the native library), sources and JavaDocs into JAR files, and finally place all libraries into the
+`C:\JOCLRoot\JOCL\target` directory.